Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Who falls within the scope of the legislation?

-PIPEDA, the federal law, applies to organisations subject to federal regulation, and to inter-provincial and international transactions involving personal information in the course of commercial activities, , as well as to commercial organisations operating wholly in a province that has not enacted its own private sector privacy legislation.
-However, in employment contexts, PIPEDA applies only to the employees the relatively small number of industries that are constitutionally under federal jurisdiction (eg, airlines, banks, railroads and telecommunications carriers), leaving several provinces without employee privacy legislation.
+PIPEDA, the federal law, applies to organisations subject to federal regulation, and to inter-provincial and international transactions involving personal information in the course of commercial activities, as well as to commercial organisations operating wholly in a province that has not enacted its own private sector privacy legislation.
+However, in employment contexts, PIPEDA applies only to the employees in the relatively small number of industries that are constitutionally under federal jurisdiction (eg, airlines, banks, railroads and telecommunications carriers), leaving several provinces without employee privacy legislation.

 Health sector privacy laws vary slightly from province to province, but generally apply to: